Waimakarirri Gorge (II) from Mt White to Sheffield

 Waimakariri Below Otarama .

-A lack of water will never be a problem, as the Waimakariri is one of the major braided rivers of Canterbury and at Otarama never gets much below 50 cumecs.
+A lack of water is unlikely to be a problem, as the Waimakariri is one of the major braided rivers of Canterbury and at Otarama never gets much below 50 cumecs.
 Around 100 is normal for mid-summer.
 Anything above 200 or 250 cumecs and the river is getting beyond the capability of a packraft.
 Aside from that, campsites would be even fewer and further between.

 There’s lots of videos and other resources about this section online..